elenekat/Installing_FLASH/README.md

    eval "$(/opt/homebrew/bin/brew shellenv)"
    ```

-This should be it. note: to check if you have it installed (or something else like python) you can type in terminal:
+note: to check if you have it installed (or something else like python) you can type in terminal:
 ```bash
 which brew
 ```